l29utp0/miaucast/README.md

 ### Getting started

-Once you have Shrimpcast up and running, you will need to authenticate as an admin.
+Once you have ptchinacast up and running, you will need to authenticate as an admin.
 To do this, use the token saved at `/root/shrimpcast/setup/GeneratedAdminToken.txt`, and follow these instructions:

 ![image](https://github.com/shrimpcast/shrimpcast/assets/167498236/2c62fc16-0f58-4147-b90b-3daa610642a1)